view all blogs

 The dishes that anchor the menu

-These aren't on the menu because they're expected.
-They're on the menu because when they're made well, they're genuinely hard to beat.
-The trick is in the execution: the right bread, the right acidity, the right seasoning at the right moment.
+These are on the menu because when they're made well, they're genuinely hard to beat.
+The trick is in the execution: the right ingredients, the right technique, the right care at every stage.

-"A poached egg is one of the simplest things in a kitchen and one of the easiest to get wrong.
-Getting it right, consistently, every service — that's where the standard is set."
+"A soft-poached egg is one of the simplest things in a kitchen and one of the easiest to get wrong.
+Getting it right, consistently, every service.
+That's where the standard is set."

 The coffee has to match

 A brunch menu is only as good as the coffee sitting next to it.
-At Fable, that means specialty espresso pulled from carefully sourced beans, milk steamed to the right temperature, and a filter option for those who prefer something longer and more considered.
+At Fable, that means specialty espresso pulled from carefully sourced beans, milk steamed to the right temperature, and a full range to suit however you want to drink it.
+Flat white, cappuccino, latte, cortado.
+Or a chai latte if you'd rather something different.

-The coffee and the food have been developed together — which sounds obvious but makes a real difference.
-The balance of flavours in the espresso works with the food rather than competing with it.
-It's the kind of detail that you might not consciously notice, but you'd miss if it weren't there.
+The coffee and the food have been developed together.
+The balance of flavours works with the menu rather than competing with it.
+It's the kind of detail you might not consciously notice, but you'd miss if it weren't there.

 What perfect brunch actually looks like